Shamin Hoque, director of CurriesOnline, describes how he raised the finance he needed to start up his business

 “I developed a good relationship with my bank manager.
 And after being in business for eight months – with the help of my accountant and armed with a much improved business plan – the bank finally agreed to give us a loan.

 “As an online business, we found it difficult to forecast our cashflow.
-We had development costs and extra expenses for such things as website maintenance, but it’s easy to underestimate other costs such as administration.
+We had development costs and extra expenses for things such as website maintenance, but it’s easy to underestimate other costs such as administration.

 “One of our biggest mistakes was not planning finances long-term.
 We planned for development and product testing for one year and then another year to build revenue.
 What we should have done was set out a five-year plan and consider our financial requirements on that basis.